How to find an architect

 Incorporating feedback and revisions

-Revisions and feedback are inevitable and integral to refining your project.
+Revisions and feedback are inevitable for refining your project.
 When providing feedback, be specific and constructive.
 Focus on solutions rather than just identifying problems.
-Acknowledge that some of your ideas might evolve as the project progresses, and be open to your architect's suggestions.
+Acknowledge that some of your ideas might evolve as the project progresses and be open to your architect's suggestions.

 This flexible approach allows for a dynamic and creative process, adapting to new challenges and opportunities as they arise.